Cisco ACI

 Container Networking with Linux Kernel and User Namespaces

-Inside each container, a bunch of resources, such as network interfaces and file systems, are unique.
-These resources look as if they are isolated even though the containers share the Linux kernel.
-Global resources are abstracted to appear as if they were unique per container.
-An abstraction that is made available by the use of Linux namespaces.
+Inside each container, a number of unique resources, such as network interfaces and file systems, appear isolated even though the containers share the Linux kernel.
+Global resources are abstracted to appear unique per container, an abstraction made available by the use of Linux namespaces.

 Namespaces initially provided resource isolation for the first Linux containers project, offering a process virtualization solution.
 They do not create additional operating system instances on the host but instead use a single system with resource isolation.